Should I Also Give Vitamins To The Wildlife I Care For?

 Choline

-I added Choline to my vitamin chart.
-Although choline is not a presently considered a vitamin or essential nutrient and most birds and mammals are believed to be able to synthesize choline within their bodies it is thought that deficiencies occur when the body can not keep up with its choline requirements. ( read here ) Chicks are known to require a lot of choline due to their fast growth.
+I added Choline to my vitamin chart although choline is not currently considered a vitamin or an essential nutrient and most birds and mammals are believed to be able to synthesize all the choline they need within their bodies it is thought that deficiencies occur when the body can not keep up with its choline requirements. (read here) Chicks are known to require a lot of choline due to their fast growth.
 Sometimes their need for the compound exceeds their ability to synthesize it.
 Food tables show that whole eggs are the food highest in choline – approximately 3 time the amount found in meat, 4 times the amount in grain, and ten times the amount in fruits and vegetables.
 That is why I suggest you add some chopped hard boiled egg to your songbird rations.
 One of the symptoms of a choline deficiency in domestic poultry is hock joint deformities.
 No studies have ever been performed in wild birds.

 Taurine

 I also added taurine to my required vitamin list.
-The amino acid taurine is not a vitamin.
-But it can be an essential nutrient.
+The amino acid taurine is also not a vitamin, but it is considered by some to be an “essential nutrient”.
 That was first recognized in cats.
-The lack of adequate amounts of the amino acid taurine has also be implicated in avian leg weakness.
-Most taurine is destroyed in the petfood manufacturing process and the mechanically deboned meat used to produce dog and cat food is particularly low on taurine to begin with – probably due to the fact that the meat was of low quality to begin with.
+The lack of adequate amounts of this amino acid has also be implicated in avian leg weakness.
+Most taurine is destroyed in the petfood manufacturing process and the mechanically deboned meat used to produce dog and cat food is particularly low in taurine to begin with – probably due to the fact that the meat was of low quality to begin with.

 Will Any Brand Of Human Multivitamin Do?